PAN-DA-BOI/crowbar/README.md

 # crowbar
-Project Crowbar is my piece de resistance for high school, it's a pen-testing device made from a Raspberry Pi to get everything started and set up Kali for Raspberry Pi.
-Then, get this GitHub downloaded, and use the set-up script.sh in the Raspberry Pi's terminal type the following commands
+Project Crowbar is my piece de resistance for high school, it's a pen-testing device made from a Raspberry Pi to get everything started, set up Kali for Raspberry Pi.
+Then, get this GitHub repo downloaded, and use the set-up script.sh in the Raspberry Pi's terminal type the following commands

 ```